keu/docs/software/upgrade-astronomer.md

 ## Overview

-For Astronomer Software customers, new product features are regularly made available in stable and long-term support (LTS) releases as described in [Release and Lifecycle Policy](release-lifecycle-policy.md).
+For Astronomer Software customers, new product features are regularly made available in stable and long-term support (LTS) releases as described in [Release and lifecycle policy](release-lifecycle-policy.md).
 Patch versions of Astronomer Software with additional bug and security fixes are also released on a regular basis.

 Follow this guide to upgrade to any version of Astronomer Software.
-For information on new features and changes, refer to [Software Release Notes](release-notes.md).
+For information on new features and changes, refer to [Software release notes](release-notes.md).

 A few notes before you get started:
 - The upgrade process will not affect running Airflow tasks as long as `upgradeDeployments.enabled=false` is set in your upgrade script.
 - Updates will not cause any downtime to Astronomer services, including the Software UI, the Astro CLI, and the Houston API.

-## Step 1: Review Upgrade Considerations
+## Step 1: Review upgrade considerations

-The [Upgrade Considerations](upgrade-astronomer.md#upgrade-considerations) section of this document contains upgrade information for specific Astronomer versions.
+The [Upgrade considerations](upgrade-astronomer.md#upgrade-considerations) section of this document contains upgrade information for specific Astronomer versions.
 Review these notes before starting the upgrade process.

-## Step 2: Check Permissions
+## Step 2: Check permissions

 You need Astronomer System Admin permissions to complete version upgrades.
 To confirm that you're a System Admin, check that you have access to the **System Admin** menu in the Software UI: